Skip to content

 NDArray[np.integer]

-Array containing the length of each sequence.
+Array containing the length of each sequence; ``length_axis`` is removed.

 """